-Reporting an increase in cash income from forest ^f 15 0 0 0 Reporting a decrease in cash income from forest ^f 54 41 0 0 Reporting fuelwood or charcoal as primary cooking source 100 97 88 94 Leaving land fallow ^g 27 24 21 21 Clearing forest ^g 24 61 9 21 Reporting decreased opportunity for clearing forest ^g 48 12 26 40 Clearing land for crops ^g 24 61 6 15 Clearing land for pastureg 0 0 0 0
+Reporting an increase in cash income from forest ^f 15 0 0 0 Reporting a decrease in cash income from forest ^f 54 41 0 0 Reporting fuelwood or charcoal as primary cooking source 100 97 88 94 Leaving land fallow ^g 27 24 21 21 Clearing forest ^g 24 61 9 21 Reporting decreased opportunity for clearing forest ^g 48 12 26 40 Clearing land for crops ^g 24 61 6 15 Clearing land for pasture ^g 0 0 0 0 b Average no. of hectares left fallow among households that reported leaving any land fallow.

-- a Average no. of hectares cleared over the past two years among households that reported clearing of any forest. - b Average no. of hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood. - e Percentage of households among those that reported any consumption of forest products over the past two years. - f Percentage of households among those that reported any cash income from forest products over the past two years. - g In the two years prior to the survey.
+c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood.

+d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood.

+e Percentage of households among those that reported any consumption of forest products over the past two years.

+f Percentage of households among those that reported any cash income from forest products over the past two years.

 Oil palm and mining are contributing to the local economy.
 Logging activities that had started in the area of KET3 six decades ago have now ceased, and the area is now the only lowland secondary forest that provides suitable habitat for releasing orangutan in Ketapang (personal communication from Indonesia program director, International Animal Rescue, 2013).
 The threat to forests in the area has now shifted from logging to oil palm and (often illegal) mining.
-The Ketapang District Land Office (Kantor Pertanahan Kabupaten Ketapang) has approved initial licenses (izin lokasi) for oil palm establishments for two companies in the KET3 village area (FFI 2012a).
+The Ketapang District Land Office (Kantor Pertanaban Kabupaten Ketapang) has approved initial licenses (izin lokasi) for oil palm establishments for two companies in the KET3 village area (FFI 2012a).
 Oil palm companies are also lining up to establish plantations in KET2 and KET4 villages.
 In addition to agricultural production, illegal gold and other mineral mining (note the high income share from wage labor in mining) are boosting the village economy of KET3.
 These activities attract outsiders and pose a threat to forests in the area.